 TVMWD prepared and published public notifications for this project pursuant to Government Code Section 6061 in newspapers of general circulation: Inland Valley Daily Bulletin and San Gabriel Valley Tribune.
-The Notice of Availability and Notice of Intent to Adopt an Initial Study-Mitigated Negative Declaration was published on September 27, 2019 and included information regarding the public comment period that ended on October 28, 2019 and the proposed Public Hearing scheduled during today's Board meeting.
-A separate Public Hearing notice was also published on November 8, 2019.
+The Notice of Availability and Notice of Intent to Adopt an Initial Study-Mitigated Negative Declaration was published on September 27, 2019 and included information regarding the public comment period that ended on October 28, 2019.
+A revised Public Hearing notice was published on Wednesday, February 5, 2020 setting the date and time for the public hearing for February 19, 2020.
+In addition, the revised Public Hearing notice was published on Friday, February 14, 2020 in the Claremont Courier.

-To date, TVMWD has received written comments on the IS/MND, during the public review period, that staff believes have been adequately addressed in writing (see attached documents).
+To date, TVMWD has received written comments on the IS/MND, during the public review period, that staff believes have been adequately addressed in writing in addition to addressing the residents concerns.